Analysis | Meadows’s email on military protecting ‘pro Trump people’ on Jan. 6 rekindles prior testimony

 Unfortunately, the disclosure raises many more questions than it answers, and given that Meadows isn’t testifying, it will be more difficult to piece together.
 But Meadows’s email also rekindles past testimony from a key Jan.
 6 figure, then-acting defense secretary Christopher C. Miller.

 In that testimony, Miller too pointed to the idea that a troop presence was viewed as being needed to protect demonstrators.
-He said Trump requested as much in a Jan.
+He said President Donald Trump requested as much in a Jan.
 3 conversation the two had.

 Under questioning from Rep. Byron Donalds (R-Fla.), Miller said Trump asked at the end of their meeting about whether there were any requests for a National Guard presence Jan.
-6. Miller said Washington, D.C., Mayor Muriel E. Bowser had made such a request.
+6. Miller said D.C.
+Mayor Muriel E. Bowser had made such a request.

 Miller said Trump told him to, in Miller’s words, “fill [the request] and do whatever was necessary to protect the demonstrators that were executing their constitutionally protected rights.”